Leon Mike

-Leon Mike (born 4 September 1981) is an English football manager and former professional player, who last managed North West Counties Football League side Burscough.
+Leon Mike (born 4 September 1981) is an English football manager and former professional player, who is the under-23 manager and joint interim manager at Bury in the North West Counties League Premier Division.

 Playing career

 Mike began his career with Manchester City.
 As a youngster he played for England Schoolboys against Germany in 1997.

 His first senior experience came in loan spells at Oxford United and Halifax Town in the 2000–01 season.
 In the 2001–02 season he was part of a group of young players selected to train as part of the senior Manchester City squad.
 Following a hat-trick for the reserve team in November 2001, he was included in the squad for a match against Portsmouth, and made his debut as a substitute following an injury to Shaun Goater.
 In the following match, against Rotherham United, Mike made his first and only start for Manchester City.

 Mike's performances for the Manchester City reserve team attracted the attention of scouts from Aberdeen, who had attended with the original intention of watching Scotland international Paul Dickov.
 Mike moved to Aberdeen in February 2002, but was released from the Dons fifteen months later. and ended up with Mossley, where he scored 37 goals in 71 games.
 Mike joined FC United of Manchester in December 2005, before leaving a year later and leaving football altogether.